FollyEngine/1819/src/RPi/dmx/README.md

 So I took a set home, and connected them to my very cheap LIXADA USB DMX thing - and ...

+## using pysimpledmx
+The testDMX script at src/dmx/testDMX.py uses pysimpledmx use it by setting a series of channels to 255 then calling render, like this: mydmx.setChannel(16,255)  # have to set the "intensity" channel or nothing else works mydmx.setChannel(17,255)  # set the "strobe" channel to full mydmx.render()  # send that to the light

+channel 1 causes an error, and the numbers seem to be +1 from the numbers Tim discovered when testing with the sample software.

 ## using LIXADA

 Using the cmdline from https://github.com/dhocker/udmx-pyusb